adobe-research/longmoment-detr/ytc_data/README.md

 - **vid**: The video identifier, which can be used to reference the specific video.
 - **relevant_windows**: An array containing the start and end times (in seconds) of the relevant video segment for the described query.

+## Weights

+The YTC dataset weights can be downloaded from [here](https://archive.org/download/ytc.tar/ytc.tar.gz).

+The BMD pretrained weights can be downloaded from [here](https://archive.org/download/ytc.tar/pretrain_bmd.tar.gz).